background

 Image Credit: Google

-Some of the recent developments in Desktop Mode include the addition of the taskbar, window snapping, pinning and unpinning apps and launching multiple windows in floating windows.
+Some of the recent developments in Desktop Mode include the addition of a taskbar, window snapping, pinning and unpinning apps and launching multiple windows in floating windows.
 Besides, Google is also working on improving support for external monitors, which could arrive much later.

-9. Splitting Notifications and Quick Settings into two pages
+Split Notifications and Quick Settings

 Android 16's initial developer previews had a hidden Quick Settings change where users could have separate notifications and Quick Settings pages.
 OEMs like OnePlus have already added this feature, and Google could follow this route in Android 17.